-Too much sun destroys the creatine layer of hair, attacking the colour pigmentation and the hair colour starts to fade.
+Too much sun destroys the keratin layer of hair, attacking the colour pigmentation and the hair colour starts to fade.
 In addition, the cuticle is roughened when hair is damaged.
 This causes the hair to dry out and become more brittle.
 The ends of the hair turn into straw.
 There are now a number of products that counteract this.
-They range from products containing UV protection when directly exposed to the sun to after sun care products.
+They range from products containing UV protection when directly exposed to the sun, to after sun care products.

 Sun expose is at its highest at midday during 11 am until 15 pm.
 The most effective protection for the hair from the sun is also the most banal: a headdress.
 However, this works wonders.
 It does not matter what type you prefer to use.
 A hat is equally as effective as a cap or a cloth.
 Proper headgear protects against dehydration, sunstroke and sunburn.